ionic compounds

 Co-ordination numbers

 model showing the co-ordination number in a sodium chloride lattice.
 None of the models for sodium chloride shown allow you to spot immediately how the crystal structure is built.
 If you pick out one sodium ion you should see that it has six immediate neighbours.
 One chloride above it and one below; one to its left and one to its right and one in front and one behind.
-This is shown opposite.
+This is shown in the image opposite.
 The same is true if you pick a chloride ion.
-Each sodium or chloride ion has 6 immediate neighbours; the ions within this lattice structure are described as 6 co-ordinate.
+Each sodium or chloride ion has 6 immediate neighbours; the ions within this lattice structure are described as six co-ordinate.

-All ionic compounds have a giant lattice structure made up of ions.
-However not all ionic lattices have a face centred cubic structure like sodium chloride or are 6 co-ordinate.
-Remember the ions will always try and pack together as closely as possible but in a way that maximises the attraction between oppositely charged ions and reduces the repulsion between ions of a similar charge.
-However the different size of the ions in the compound will limit how closely they can pack together to maximise attractions and reduce repulsion.
+However the differences in the sizes of the ions present in the ionic compound will limit how closely they can pack together to maximise attractions and reduce repulsion.
 The image below shows ball and stick models for the structure of the calcium fluoride lattice.
-Clearly it is not cubic like the sodium chloride lattice because the ions are different in size and charge.
+Clearly it is not cubic like the sodium chloride lattice, this is simply because the ions present are different in size and charge from those present in sodium chloride.
 In the models the red ions are Ca2+ and the blue ions are F-.

 A 3d model of the calcium fluoride lattice